usnistgov/ndn-dpdk/docs/trafficgen.md

 ### Commonly Used Activation Parameters

 **.mempool.DIRECT.dataroom** is the size of each packet buffer.
-The maximum Ethernet port MTU supported by the forwarder is this dataroom minus DPDK mbuf headroom (`RTE_PKTMBUF_HEADROOM`, normally 128) and Ethernet+VLAN header length (18).
+The maximum Ethernet port MTU supported by the traffic generator is this dataroom minus DPDK mbuf headroom (`RTE_PKTMBUF_HEADROOM`, normally 128) and Ethernet+VLAN header length (18).
 For example, to support MTU=9000, this must be set to at least 9146.

 ### Commonly Used Traffic Pattern Configuration Parameters